-Failure to follow these instructions or to properly install and maintain this equipment could result in an explosion and/or fire causing property damage and personal injury or death.
+Failure to follow these instructions or to properly install and maintain this equipment could result in an explosion, fire and/or chemical contamination causing property damage and personal injury or death.

-Fisher® equipment must be installed, operated, and maintained in accordance with federal, state, and local codes and Fisher instructions.
-The installation in most states must also comply with NFPA No. 58, and ANSI Standard K61.1.
+Fisher equipment must be installed, operated, and maintained in accordance with federal, state, and local codes and Fisher instructions.

-Only personnel trained in the proper procedures, codes, standards, and regulations of the LP-Gas industry should install and service this equipment.
+Only personnel trained in the proper procedures, codes, standards, and regulations of the applicable industrial service should install and service this equipment.

 The internal valve must be closed except during product transfer.
-A line break dowstream of a pump may not actuate the excess flow valve.
+A line break downstream of a pump may not actuate the excess flow valve.
 If any break occurs in the system or if the excess flow valve closes, the system should be shut down immediately.